 My baby turned 16 in July and she wanted to celebrate her birthday in true lady-like style.
-Being a bit of a cup cake and pastry addict aficionado she decided to go for a Breakfast a Tiffany’s theme.
+Being a bit of a cupcake and pastry addict aficionado she decided to go for a Breakfast at Tiffany’s theme.
 Sounds easy enough.
-I just had to find lots of diamonds and pearls and decorate the venue using black, white and blue and everyone would know what the theme was, right?
+I just had to find lots of diamonds and pearls and decorate the venue using black, white, and Tiffany blue and everyone would know what the theme was, right?
 Wrong, black and white is easy and I have lots of fake jewels, but Tiffany blue……… Do you know how difficult it was to find things that are just the right blue? 🙁 Impossible, it was either too blue, too dark, too pastel or just too something.

-To try and distract myself from finding Tiffany blue I decided to tackle the easy bits first.
+To try and distract myself from finding that elusive blue color I decided to tackle the easy bits first.
 We needed containers to display all those gorgeous fake diamonds and pearls and I had some tin buckets lying around.
 They didn’t really fit the glamorous theme but as they say in the classics, there’s nothing that a little Mod Podge and wrapping paper can’t fix. 😎

 Don’t you just love this delightful damask print on the wrapping paper?
 There’s nothing quite like damask to add a touch of drama and elegance to any setting.
 These delightful little buckets were super easy to make and cost next to nothing.